 The serial correlation in the error time series, E, affects both the model fitting and the statistical inference.
 This is typically handled using a two-stage process where the correlation is estimated in the first stage and the parameters are estimated in the second stage.
 The diversity of ensuing approaches results from different characterisations of the serial correlation.
-These range from autoregressive (AR) processes [15] [9] [35], Autoregressive Moving Average (ARMA) processes [26], AR plus white noise models [30], frequency domain models where the magnitude falls of as 1/f [37] or by multitapering [34].
-For a review of many of these approaches see [34].
+These range from autoregressive (AR) processes (Friston et al., 1995b; Bullmore et al., 1996; Worsley et al., 2002), Autoregressive Moving Average (ARMA) processes (Locascio et al., 1997), AR plus white noise models (Purdon and Weisskoff, 1998), frequency domain models where the magnitude falls of as 1/f (Zarahn et al., 1997), or by multitapering (Woolrich et al., 2001).
+For a review of many of these approaches see Woolrich et al., (2001).

-The two-stage process for handling the serial correlation can be extended to multiple iterations using ReML [18] and this allows for both more accurate parameter estimation and statistical inference.
-Whilst this is more computationally demanding [35] and is subject to the law of diminishing returns [9] [34] we nevertheless take such an iterative approach in this paper.
+The two-stage process for handling the serial correlation can be extended to multiple iterations using ReML (Friston et al., 2002a) and this allows for both more accurate parameter estimation and statistical inference.
+While this is more computationally demanding (Worsley et al., 2002) and is subject to the law of diminishing returns (Bullmore et al., 1996; Woolrich et al., 2001) we nevertheless take such an iterative approach in this paper.

 In this paper, we use the voxel-wise GLM approach in conjunction with AR error processes of arbitrary order.
 These are referred to as GLM-AR(p) models where p is the order of the AR process.
 The reason for this choice is that, of the many characterisations, AR processes are the most amenable to mathematical analysis.
-Further, as we will show, low-order AR processes are sufficient to characterise the serial correlation in fMRI time series (provided low-frequency drift terms are modelled as fixed effects).
+Further, as we will show, low-order AR processes are sufficient to characterise the serial correlation in fMRI time series (provided low-frequency drift terms are modeled as fixed effects).